 To make a reservation, please use our online Reservation Portal.
 If you do not already have an account, you will need to create an account.
 Choose the park you want to reserve under the "Facility Rentals" tab, and the dates you would like to reserve it.
 Add it to your cart and check out.
 We will receive your reservation in our inbox, and approve or deny it.
 If it is denied we will reach out to you via the phone number you provide.
 Once it is approved, you will need to log back in and pay the full amount due to hold your reservation.

 All of our up to date class and program info can be found in our online Activities Portal.
+You can also check out the 2021 Digital Recreation Activities Guide.
 Please feel free to call us at 719 687 5225 if you have specific questions.

 To report any concerns or damage found in the parks, please use the Report an Issue tool on this website to submit to Public Works.

 We post all updates on our Facebook page.
 Want to get our monthly email newsletter, which includes info on all upcoming classes, activities, and events. as well need to info right to your inbox?
 Email firstname.lastname@example.org with the subject line "I want Parks and Rec News"!

 The Aquatic Center is open by reservation only.
 For more information, read the Aquatic Center FAQ’s.